ni032mas/flow-layout/README.md

             tools:text="10:27 AM" />
     </com.ni032mas.flowlayout.FlowLayout>
 ```
-Specify the view text and view time in the properties.
+Specify the viewTextIn for text and viewFlowIn for time in the properties.

 ```xml
 <com.ni032mas.flowlayout.FlowLayout